profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

  5. You don’t need a MCLK _(Master Clock signal)_ timing signal
  6. Excellent _click and pop_ suppression
  7. Hot shutdown protection

-The ***MAX98357A I²S Audio Amplifier*** takes standard I²S digital audio input and not only decodes it into an ‘Analog signal’,&nbsp; but also amplifies it directly to a speaker.&nbsp; Perfect for adding compact amplified sound.&nbsp; It takes 2 sources &nbsp;_(I²SDAC and AMP)_&nbsp; and combines them into one.

-**I²S** _(not to be confused with **I²C**)_, in the digital Sound Protocol used to deliver Audio data on a circuit board.&nbsp; Many high-end chips and processors manage all Audio in a digital _I²S_ format.&nbsp; Then, in order to input or output data,&nbsp; 3 or 4 pins _(Data Input, Data Output, Bit Clock, and Left/Right Channel Selection)_ are used.&nbsp; Usually, for Audio devices,&nbsp; there is a
-***DAC chip*** that takes I²S and converts it into an Analog signal that can drive the speakers or headset.

 The **I²S MAX98357A** is small ‘mono’ Audio Amplifier that is surprisingly powerful.&nbsp;
 It is capable of delivering ‘3.2 Watts’ of power to a ‘4 Ohm’ impedance speaker